SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space

 \subsubsection{Ablation Studies}

 For the data experts' routing ablation studies, there is varying performance between different routing techniques (Table \ref{table:subt_res_ablation}, \ref{ablation_surv}).
 For most subtyping datasets, $p_{2}$ (averaging) and $p_{3}$ (distance weighting) routing methods perform better than $p_{1}$, which simply uses the expert of the closest centroid.
-This indicates the additional model input from other experts provides a performance advantage, perhaps allowing for more complex representations of the WSI.
+This suggests that incorporating additional model input from other experts through ensembling provides a performance advantage, potentially enabling more complex representations of the WSI.

-Our ablation study on the two-step clustering procedure revealed that varying the number of clusters at each stage ($k_1$ and $k_2$) can influence the model performance, but the improvement varies across different datasets and cancer types (see Table \ref{ablation_k}, \ref{ablation_k_surv}).
-For the subtyping task, the configuration with $k_1=16, k_2=16$ using ABMIL achieved the highest AUC in five datasets, demonstrating the effectiveness of balanced hierarchical clustering.
-Increasing the second-stage clustering granularity ($k_2=32$) improved F1 scores in several cases, such as lung PLCO, ovarian, and breast TCGA-BRCA, suggesting that a finer-grained latent space can enhance classification precision, but it also requires double the computation resources or double the runtime.
+Our ablation study on the two-step clustering procedure revealed that varying the number of clusters at each stage ($k_1$ and $k_2$) can influence model performance, but the improvement varies across different datasets and cancer types (see Table \ref{ablation_k}, \ref{ablation_k_surv}).
+For the subtyping task, the configuration with $k_1=16, k_2=16$ achieved the highest AUC in five datasets, demonstrating the effectiveness of balanced hierarchical clustering.
+Increasing the second-stage clustering granularity ($k_2=32$) improved F1 scores in several cases, such as ovarian, suggesting that a finer-grained latent space can enhance classification precision, but it also requires double the computational resources or double the runtime.
 Reducing the second-stage clustering granularity ($k_2=8$) led to mixed results: while it improved F1 in some datasets, it generally resulted in lower AUC scores.

-For the survival and BCR, $k_1=16, k_2=16$ achieved the highest c-index with ABMIL and TransMIL, demonstrating the effectiveness of balanced clustering.
+For the survival and BCR, $k_1=16, k_2=16$ achieved the highest c-index for four out of six tasks, demonstrating the effectiveness of balanced clustering.
 Increasing $k_1$ and $k_2$ to 32 improved the c-index for TCGA-BRCA while reducing $k_2$ to 8 led to performance drops across all survival tasks.